 Editor's note: The further contents of the CONFIGURATION UPDATE COMPLETE message are FFS.

-The IDENTITY REQUEST message is sent by the network to the UE to request the UE to provide specified identity.
+The IDENTITY REQUEST message is sent by the AMF to the UE to request the UE to provide specified identity.
 See table 8.2.20.1.1